DepartmentOfHealth-htbhf/htbhf-java-common/common_dwp_api/README.md

 This sub-module contains the common request and response objects used when calling DWP endpoints.
-This include unit tests, test data factory objects and test constants.
+This includes unit tests, test data factory objects and test constants.